-NFL owners expected to OK Raiders' move to Las Vegas
+NFL approves Raiders' move to Las Vegas

 "The NFL is more than a business," the mayor wrote.
 "You have an obligation to recognize that professional football teams are the lifeblood, culture and identity of the places where they play."

-The Raiders will have to get 24 votes from league owners, a three-quarters majority, to move.
+The Raiders needed to get 24 votes from league owners, a three-quarters majority, to move.

 It originally looked like a long shot.
 The NFL is known for being conservative, especially on gambling, which is legal in Las Vegas.
 The league has refused to run Super Bowl ads from the Las Vegas Convention and Visitors Authority.

-But with Oakland unable to secure taxpayer financing, relocation to Vegas has begun to look more likely.
+But with Oakland unable to secure taxpayer financing, relocation to Vegas has began to look more likely.

 Related: Las Vegas Raiders?
 Not so fast

-The move would bolster efforts by Las Vegas to become a destination for professional sports.
+The move bolsters efforts by Las Vegas to become a destination for professional sports.
 An NHL expansion franchise, the Vegas Golden Knights, will begin play next season.
 And Vegas has long been a host of big-name boxing bouts and UFC matches.

 -- CNNMoney's Ahiza Garcia contributed to this story.